ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

   - In Altibase 7.1, the default value is 'on', which means these functions return LOB objects.

 - [getprocedures_return_functions](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/JDBC%20User's%20Manual.md#getprocedures_return_functions)
   - Configuration for including function information in the results of DatabaseMetaData.getProcedures() and getProcedureColumns() is provided.
 While the JDBC API Specification 4.2 standard excludes function information, Altibase 7.3 JDBC Driver includes it for client backward compatibility.
-To exclude function information in accordance with the JDBC 4.2 standard, set this property value to false.
+To exclude function information under the JDBC 4.2 standard, set this property value to false.

 ###### CLIENT_TYPE